 A well-run group can mean the difference between success and failure.
-Even if your group is small (fewer than 15 members, for example), having a board or committee to steer a project forward may be more effective and also provide structure and support for members.
+Clear communication and objectives help the group to work well together.
+Once your group gets bigger, say over 15 people, having a board or committee to steer a project forward may be an effective way of running the group.
+It can also provide structure and support for members.

 What is governance?

 CommunityNet Aotearoa defines governance as ‘the job of the governing body, such as a committee or board, to provide direction, leadership and control’.
 In a nutshell, governance is how a group is run.

 As a community group grows, people’s roles will become more distinctive within the levels of operation.
 Once funding is received and staff are employed, the group also becomes accountable to stakeholders and it’s important to have more formal systems in place.
 Each group will have its own system, but good governance is essential.
 It’s about working towards your goals while also functioning well on a day-to-day basis.

 Governing officers look at the bigger picture, including strategy, policies, funding and processes.
 Meanwhile, in large organisations the more practical, day-to-day side is run by the management team, led by a co-ordinator, general manager or CEO.
 The management team is in charge of project management and delivery, as well as staff and/or volunteers.

 For small groups, these roles are likely to be less clearly defined.
 In those cases it’s worth dedicating time in each meeting to governance and strategy before moving on to the operational side.
 It can help to be very clear from the outset what level of operational detail governance officers should be involved with.
 For example, a governing officer may also be involved in trapping.
 They could also be from agencies that provide funding, such as councils or DOC.